-- The accessory building will be lifted and shifted 15' to the east temporarily. - Then, a new foundation will be installed 5' to the north of existing accessory location. - Shift the building to the new foundation with a small addition to the west. - All existing framing will remain in place and new framing will be added from the interior. - Vertical board on board siding to remain. - Existing two windows are proposed for replacement. - Existing exposed rafter tails to remain. - Existing corrugated metal roofing to be replaced with rusted standing seam roofing. - Existing trim details to remain. - Existing barn style doors on north to remain and be rehabilitated.
+- The accessory building will be lifted and shifted 15' to the east temporarily. - Then, a new foundation will be installed 5' to the north of existing accessory location. - Shift the building to the new foundation with a small addition to the west. - All existing framing will remain in place and new framing will be added from the interior. - Vertical board on board siding to remain. - Existing two windows are proposed for replacement. - Existing exposed rafter tails to remain. - Existing corrugated metal roofing (non-historic) to be replaced with rusted standing seam roofing on primary building. - Existing pro panel roofing (non-historic) on the existing accessory building to remain and be replaced. - Existing trim details to remain. - Existing barn style doors on north to remain and be rehabilitated.

-GL Staff Analysis DRC Recommendation 3.2 Original footprint The accessory building does not currently have a foundation and must be sited on a foundation.
-The property owners would like to shift the building 5' back to accommodate a parking space.
+GL Staff Analysis DRC Recommendation

+3.2 Original footprint The accessory building does not Support

+currently have a foundation and must be

+sited on a foundation.
+The property

+owners would like to shift the building

+5' back to accommodate a parking space.

 Support.

 The primary building is to remain.

 Support.

-Support 3.8 Historic materials The applicants propose removal of the windows, as described above.
-All historic windows must remain and be rehabilitated.
+3.8 Historic materials The applicants propose removal of the Full Board discussion.

+windows, as described above.
+All

+historic windows must remain and be

+rehabilitated per GL.
+These windows

+are unique because they look like

+windows that were salvaged to put into

+the openings and don't fit properly.

+Discussion is encouraged.